QuTech-Delft/cQASM-spec/README.md

 > JvS: Easy to simulate, hard to do in hardware.
 Well not hard, but takes up logic and lowers frequency.
 Debugging should be done with a simulator.

 Unlike cQASM 1.0, the above notation for qubit registers does not permit a separate name for the qubit itself and its associated classical measurement bit.
 To disambiguate between the two when needed, use the suffix `.q` (qubit) or `.b` (binary/classical) in the reference.
 For instance, `cnot data.b[1], data[2]` specifies that the control for the CNOT gate uses the result of a previous measurement as control, instead of the qubit itself.
 The default for ambiguous situations is to use the qubit itself.
+Note that for classical instructions the only option is the measurement bit, so `.b` is implicit.

 > JvS: This seems like the most intuitive implementation that is backward compatible with 1.0's notion of having a qubit represent both an actual qubit and a classical bit for its measurement.